 If you haven't tried Spotify Premium before, you can sign up for a 30-day trial of the service on the Spotify website.
 Just bear in mind that you'll need to provide your payment details at sign-up, and you'll be automatically charged the going Spotify Premium rate if you don't cancel your trial before the 30 days are up.

-Stream unmetered Spotify with select Optus mobile plans
+Stream unmetered Spotify with select Virgin Mobile plans

 - Where to watch The Americans online in Australia

 - Aussies are the eighth-fastest binge-watchers according to Netflix